 Ethanol Grades & Purity for Extraction

-This post covers the unique characteristics of high purity ethanol for commercial cannabis extraction.
+This post covers the unique characteristics of high purity ethanol for laboratory distillation and extraction.
 We’ll outline methods that improve batch efficiency, reduce terpene loss from decarboxylation, and minimize residual solvents.
 In large-scale extraction environments, closed-loop systems and pure, undenatured 200 proof ethanol allow more complete solvent removal.

 Ethanol (EtOH or ethyl alcohol) is a multifaceted solvent that mixes without separation in water and other organic solvents including acetic acid, acetone, benzene, carbon tetrachloride, chloroform, diethyl ether, ethylene glycol, glycerol, nitromethane, pyridine, and toluene.